krzentner/language-world/data/text-davinci-003/chain_md/assembly-2.md

     Steps:  1.
-Put gripper above the peg  2.
-Grab the peg with the gripper  3.
+Put gripper above the podium  2.
+Grab the wrench with the gripper  3.
 Line up the wrench with the peg  4.
-Drop the wrench onto the peg  5.
-Twist the wrench until it’s around the peg
+Wrap the wrench around the peg  5.
+Move the wrench around the peg
-    First, put the gripper above the peg.
+    First, put the gripper above the podium to indicate where the wrench is.
-    - When the robot's gripper is not vertically aligned with the peg, the robot should put gripper above peg.
+    - When the robot's gripper is not above the podium, the robot should put gripper above podium.
+    Once the gripper is near the wrench, it should be able to grab it.
+    - When the robot's gripper is not near the wrench and the robot's gripper is open, the robot should grab the wrench.
-    If the wrench is still too high and the peg isn't aligned with the wrench yet, line up the wrench and the peg.
+    Now that the gripper has the wrench, we can line up the wrench and the peg.
-    - When the wrench is too high and the peg is not forward aligned with the wrench, the robot should line up wrench and peg.
+    - When the robot's gripper is near the wrench and the peg is not aligned with the wrench, the robot should align wrench to peg.
-    As long as the wrench and peg are lined up, close the gripper to drop the wrench onto the peg.
+    Once the wrench and the peg are lined up, we should be able to wrap the wrench around the peg.
-    - When the wrench is forward aligned with peg and the robot's gripper is open, the robot should drop wrench onto peg.
+    - When the robot's gripper is near the wrench and the wrench is aligned with the peg, the robot should wrap the wrench around the peg.
-    Once the wrench is on the peg, twist the wrench until it’s around the peg.
+    This should wrap the wrench around the peg.
+If the robot needs to secure the peg further, it can move the wrench around the peg.
-    - When the robot's gripper is closed, the robot should twist wrench until it's around peg.
+    - When the robot's gripper is near the wrench and the wrench is around the peg, the robot should move the wrench around the peg.